atlassian/data-center-helm-charts/docs/PREREQUISITES.md

 4. Provision a database

-   * You can refer to our example on [provisioning databases on cloud-based providers](examples/database/CLOUD_PROVIDERS.md).
+   * See an example on [provisioning databases on cloud-based providers](examples/database/CLOUD_PROVIDERS.md).

    * Must be of a type and version supported by the Data Center product you wish to install: